-- Special meetings of the association may be called by the president, a majority of the board, or by a petition to the secretary or managing agent signed and dated by not less than twenty-five per cent of the unit owners as shown in the association's record of ownership; provided that if the secretary or managing agent fails to send out the notices for the special meeting within fourteen days of receipt of the petition, the petitioners shall have the authority to set the time, date, and place for the special meeting and to send out the notices and proxies for the special meeting at the association's expense in accordance with the requirements of the bylaws and of this part; provided further that a special meeting based upon a petition to the secretary or managing agent shall be set no later than sixty days from receipt of the petition.
-The petition shall be valid only if submitted within one hundred twenty days of the earliest signature. - (d) Not less than fourteen days in advance of any meeting, the secretary or other officer specified in the bylaws shall cause notice to be: - (1) Hand-delivered; - (2) Sent prepaid by United States mail to the mailing address of each unit or to any other
+Special meetings of the association may be (C) called by the president, a majority of the board, or by a petition to the secretary or managing agent signed and dated by no less than twenty-five per cent of the unit owners as shown in the association's record of ownership; provided that if the secretary or managing agent fails to send out the notices for the special meeting within fourteen days of receipt of the petition, the petitioners shall have the authority to set the time, date, and place for the special meeting and to send out the notices and proxies for the special meeting at the association's expense in accordance with the requirements of the bylaws and of this part; provided further that a special meeting based upon a petition to the secretary or managing agent shall be set no later than sixty days from receipt of the petition.
+The petition shall be valid only if submitted within one hundred twenty days of the earliest signature.

+(d) No less than fourteen days in advance of any meeting, the secretary or other officer specified in the bylaws shall cause notice to be:

-- mailing address designated in writing by the unit owner; or - (3) At the option of the unit owner, expressed in writing, by electronic mail to the electronic mailing address designated in writing by the unit owner.
+- (1) Hand-delivered; - (2) Sent prepaid by United States mail to the mailing address of each unit or to any other mailing address designated in writing by the unit owner; or - (3) At the option of the unit owner, expressed in writing, by electronic mail to the electronic mailing address designated in writing by the unit owner.

-The notice of any meeting must state the date, time, and place of the meeting and the items on the agenda, including the general nature and rationale of any proposed amendment to the declaration or bylaws, and any proposal to remove a member of the board; provided that this subsection shall not preclude any unit owner from proposing an amendment to the declaration or bylaws or to remove a member of the board at any annual association meeting.
+The notice of any meeting shall state the date, time, and place of the meeting and the items on the agenda, including the general nature and rationale of any proposed amendment to the declaration or bylaws, and any proposal to remove a member of the board; provided that this subsection shall not preclude any unit owner from proposing an amendment to the declaration or bylaws or to remove a member of the board at any annual association meeting.

-- (e) All association meetings shall be conducted in accordance with the most recent edition of Robert's Rules of Order Newly Revised.
-Notwithstanding any provision to the contrary in the association's declaration or bylaws or in subsection (b), electronic meetings and electronic, machine, or mail voting may be authorized by the board in its sole discretion: - (1) During any period in which a state of emergency or local state of emergency, declared pursuant to chapter 127A, is in effect in the county in which the condominium is located; - (2) For any association meeting for which notice was given while a state of emergency or local state of emergency, declared pursuant to chapter 127A, was in effect for the county in which the condominium is located but is no longer in effect as of the date of the meeting; provided that the meeting is held within sixty days of the date the notice was first given; - (3) For any electronic, machine, or mail voting for which notice of voting has been sent; provided that the electronic, machine, or mail voting deadline is within sixty days of the date the notice was first sent; - (4) Whenever approved in advance by:
+(e) Notwithstanding any provision to the contrary in the association's declaration or bylaws, electronic meetings, electronic voting, and mail voting may be authorized by the board in its sole discretion:

+- During any period in which a state of emergency or local state of emergency, declared pursuant to chapter 127A, is in effect in the county in which the condominium is located; - (2) For any association meeting for which notice was given while a state of emergency or local state of emergency, declared pursuant to chapter 127A, was in effect for the county in which the condominium is located but is no longer in effect as of the date of the meeting; provided that the meeting is held within sixty days of the date the notice was first given; - (3) When approved by adoption of a special meeting rule at an association meeting that permits the board to authorize electronic meetings, electronic voting, and mail voting; - (4) When approved no less than three months and no more than eighteen months before the electronic meeting, electronic voting, and mail voting by: - (A) Written consent of a majority of unit owners; or - (B) Majority vote at an association meeting; or

-- (A) Written consent of a majority of unit owners; or - (B) Majority vote at an association meeting; or - (5) Whenever otherwise authorized in an association's declaration or bylaws.
+(5) Whenever otherwise authorized in an association's declaration or bylaws.

+For any electronic meetings, electronic voting, and mail voting, the voting deadline shall be within sixty days of the date the notice was first sent.
 The association shall implement reasonable measures to verify that each person permitted to vote is a member of the association or proxy of a member.